Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

 .. note::

-    See Related Example: (TBD)
+    See Related Example: :ref:`kernel execution`

 In HiCR, all computation is abstracted behind the Execution Unit class.
 This class represents functions, kernels, or operations as implemented by each individual backend.
-For example, a GPU backend may define its execution as a GPU kernel or stream.
+For example, a GPU backend may define its execution as a single GPU kernel or as a stream of them.
 CPU-based backends may define an execution unit as a simple function or co-routine.
 The creation of execution units is handled entirely by the Compute Manager class.

 Creating Execution units
 --------------------------